hitoshi-watase/nablla/docs/4-binding-and-events.en.md

 ---

-## Binding & Events - *input
+### Shared Flow - input

-Displaying data is only half of binding.
+Displaying data is only half of interaction.
-A true binding model must also allow user input to update the underlying data.
+To stay consistent, user input must update the same data that drives the view.
-Nablla provides this reverse flow through the `*input` directive.
+Nablla handles this shared flow through the *input directive.

 Unlike event handlers that must be written in JavaScript, `*input` links the value of an input element directly to a data property.
-When the user edits the field, the data is immediately updated, and any `*print` or related bindings depending on it are refreshed automatically.
+When the user edits the field, the data updates instantly, and every expression that refers to it is re-evaluated in the same scope.

 ```html
 <na-blla data='{"message":"Hello"}'>